mavasbel/spring-boot-standalone/README.md

 # Spring-Boot Standalone Java Application

-A simple template of a Java stand alone application with maven and using spring-boot
+A template of a Java stand alone application with maven and using spring-boot

 ``` bash
 ├───src